amithgc/SliderNumPad/README.md

 ```

 ### 2. Advanced Usage
-SliderNubPad also provides different ways to customize the components, You can tune the component as it has to look in your app.
+SliderNumPad also provides different ways to customize the components, You can tune the component as it has to look in your app.
 Look at the following code for different configurations available.<br/>
 ```java
 SliderNumPad bottomSheetDialogFragment = new SliderNumPad.Builder(MainActivity.this)
         .setOnTextSelectedListener(new SliderNumPad.OnTextInputFinishListener() {